 - ■Hydrate.

 - ■Stop and eat.

-- •May wish to carry protein-based snacks.
+- ■May wish to carry protein-based snacks.

-- ■It's ok to stop and take a rest if you need to.
+- It's ok to stop and take a rest if you need to.

-Presentations
++ Presentations

-- There will be a lot of talks

-- Some plenary (designed for everyone to attend at once).

-- Some rapid-fire parallel sessions (going in and out is expected; try to do so as quietly/politely as humanly possible).

-- There will be a lot of posters

-These change daily.
+- Some plenary (designed for everyone to attend at once). - Some rapid-fire parallel sessions (going in and out is expected; try to do so as quietly/politely as humanly possible). - There will be a lot of posters These change daily.